Tutorial - Integrate Dynamo

 dyn_file.update("Height roof", params.height_roof)

-# generate updated file
+# Generate updated file

 input_file = dyn_file.generate()